yalimohammadi/yalimohammadi.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
 I’m Yeganeh, a Ph.D. student at Stanford University in the [Operations Research](https://or.stanford.edu/)  group at MS&E. I am very fortunate to be advised by [Amin Saberi](http://stanford.edu/~saberi/).
-Summer 2022, I was a research intern in the Market Algorithm group at Google Research in Mountain View.
 Before coming to Stanford, I received my B.Sc. in Computer Engineering with a minor in Mathematics from the [Sharif University of Technology](http://www.en.sharif.edu/).